gilesknap/mciwb/README.md

 ## Interactive Commands
 So far we have the following signs to drop.
 See demo.py for example usage.
-(video shows start and stop signs which are now combined into 'select')
+(video shows start and stop signs which are now combined into the single command 'select')

 When you drop a sign you must be facing it.
 It will disappear when the sign has been detected by the poller and the function has executed.